 And so, the term "same-sex marriage," and its acronym "SSM" came into widespread use.
 We feel that these terms are much better because they include all same-sex couples whether they involve gays, lesbians and/or bisexuals.
 But even SSM is not that great as an acronym.
 That is because much of the LGBT community had sought "marriage" not "same-sex marriage."
 That is, they were not seeking some new form of recognition of their relationships.
 They were seeking to be part of the existing community of married couples.
 Perhaps some term like "Marriage of same-sex couple" or "MSSC" will become widely used in the future.
 In the meantime, we will continue using "SSM."
 In Canada, SSM has been available for over 11 years and is simply referred to as "marriage."

-Our section on same-sex marriage is quite large for two reasons:
+Our next essay on same-sex marriage is quite large for two reasons:

 - Eligibility for marriage is a responsibility of the individual states.
 Thus, the conflict for same-sex marriage was really 56 separate battles -- one in the District of Columbia, and one in each of the 50 states and five territories.